Sally Shin

 Marketing | Consumer Behavior | Yale School of Management

-Shin, Sally MJ, Nirajana Mishra, and Ravi Dhar, “From Lemons to LemonAIde: How Low Brand Trust Mitigates Aversion to Artificial Intelligence,” Revising for 2nd round review at Journal of Consumer Research
+Shin, Sally MJ, Nirajana Mishra, and Ravi Dhar, “From Lemons to LemonAIde: How Low Brand Trust Mitigates Aversion to Artificial Intelligence,” Revising for 2nd round review at Journal of Consumer Research [PDF]

 As brands increasingly introduce artificial intelligence (AI) into customer-facing interactions, understanding how key brand characteristics influence consumer preferences for AI relative to human agents becomes critical.
 This research investigates how a brand’s trustworthiness affects preferences for product recommendations curated by an AI relative to a human recommender.
 Across eight preregistered experiments, consumers are more willing to receive recommendations from (i.e., exhibit lower aversion to) an AI agent developed by a brand that is perceived as low-trust (vs. high-trust).
 This effect is robust across diverse industries, trust signals, populations, and measurement methods.
 The observed mitigation of AI aversion is driven by a perceived asymmetry in essence contagion: consumers believe that AI agents embody less of the brand’s essence—its (un)trustworthiness—than human agents do.
 Providing support for the process via moderation, we find that stronger beliefs in this differential essence contagion amplify the impact of trust on AI preference.
 Furthermore, we differentiate trust from other positive brand perception (i.e., liking).
 While trust, an essentialist attribute core to a brand’s identity, mitigates AI aversion, liking, a less essentialist attribute, does not.
 These findings offer theoretically novel contributions and actionable insights into how brand trust influences consumer reactions to AI-driven services in marketing.